rchasgex31710791/notes/README.md

 Second, planning ahead is crucial.
 Before starting a new project or undertaking a large task, take the time to plan out your approach.
 Break down the task into smaller, manageable steps, then allocate time for each step.
 Having a clear plan will keep you on track and prevent you from getting lost in the code.
  - 来自n.p.m.

+# 2024-02-08
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for simplicity in design and implementation.
+Clear, concise code that's easy to understand and maintain often proves more robust and efficient than complex solutions.
+Always aim to reduce complexity whenever possible while ensuring your code effectively solves the problem at hand."

+"Remember also that 'Premature optimization is the root of all evil.' — Donald Knuth.
+Focus first on writing clean, correct code.
+Optimize only when necessary and after measuring performance.
+Lastly, 'Code is read much more often than it is written.' — Robert C. Martin ('Uncle Bob').
+Invest in good documentation and readable code; it'll save time and effort for you and your team in the long run."